‘General Hospital’ Spoilers: Jordan And Curtis Find Betsy – Jim Kept Her Prisoner

 Betsy Reveals Shocking Truths

 General Hospital spoilers promise that when Curtis and Jordan find Betsy, she’s terrified.
 When they tell her that Jim took Franco and Drew and their lives are at risk, Betsy finally works up the courage to do what she should have months ago – tell the truth about horrible Jim Harvey.
-Betsy comes clean on the child abuse and says she sent Drew to an orphanage to protect him, and how she’s lived in fear of the man for decades.
+Betsy comes clean on the child abuse and says she sent Drew to an orphanage to protect him and how she’s lived in fear of the man for decades.
 Curtis, Jordan, and Betsy rush back to Port Charles to try and save Drew and Franco.

 Last week on @generalhospital: Jim shared Franco's secret with Drew #GH https://t.co/XUM7PpUCMW pic.twitter.com/2xrcT1C1qF